n9Mtq4/Holographic-Checkers/HolographicCheckersServer/README.md

 ```

 To build this library:
+There is also a built version uploaded to releases.

 1. Install gradle
 2. run `gradle shadowJar` on this project
 3. The jar is located at `./build/libs/HolographicCheckersServer-1.0-SNAPSHOT-all.jar`